ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-ECS/readme.md

 Amazon Elastic Container Service (ECS) is a fully managed container orchestration service that helps you easily deploy, manage, and scale containerized applications that supports Docker containers and allows you to run applications on a managed cluster of Amazon Elastic Compute Cloud (Amazon EC2) instances and Fargate.

 This tutorial you are going to deploy a pretrained models `watson-nlp_syntax_izumo_lang_en_stock:1.0.6` but other pretrained models also can be served.
+You can find all the pretrained model [here](https://www.ibm.com/docs/en/watson-libraries?topic=models-catalog)

 ## Prerequisite